-Your child’s doctor may talk to you or your child about his or her symptoms and any medicines that he or she takes, and examine your child.
-Your doctor or nurse will check your child’s blood pressure to find out whether it is in a healthy range.
+Your doctor will talk to you and your child about their symptoms and examine your child.
+They will ask what medicines your child takes and check their blood pressure to find out whether it is in a healthy range.

 Urine tests

-The samples may also be sent to a laboratory for more accurate tests.
+The urine samples may also be sent to a laboratory for more accurate tests.

 Testing urine at home